 Complaints by the Numbers

-- Number of complaints about retail stores 1,010
+- Number of complaints about bed sales – 481

 * Complaints about mattresses excludes complaints specifically about mattress cleaning, mattress renovation and mattress supplies, which are tallied separately by the Better Business Bureau.

-Source: Better Business Bureau’s inquiry and complaint statistics, sorted by industry, for the United States and Canada in 2017
+Source: Better Business Bureau’s inquiry and complaint statistics, sorted by industry, for the United States and Canada in 2018 (the most recent year available)

 A Time When Words Really Matter